 Tresidder’s book also discusses building what he calls a confidence interval into your retirement plan.
 “To build a confidence interval,” the author writes, “just vary your assumptions by raising inflation, lowering your pension payments and decreasing your investment returns.”

-When you retire you definitely don’t want to be forced back to work because things didn’t turn our as expected.
-For example, what happens if you project investment returns of six per cent, but markets don’t co-operate and you get only five per cent?
+When you retire you definitely don’t want to be forced back to work because things didn’t turn out as expected.
+For example, what happens if you project investment returns of six percent, but markets don’t co-operate and you get only five percent?